Create a Website Account - Manage notification subscriptions, save form progress and more.

 The distance from the Fernandina Harbor Marina to the beach is about 2 miles.

 WI-FI is available at the Marina.
 Although the signal is limited, it is available in most areas of the marina.

 For your day to day needs, a small passenger bus circles the island on the hour with convenient stops at most places.
 The cost is $1.00 each time you get on.

 Fernandina Harbor Marina Southern Basin was dredge to a depth of 8 feet.
 The outside wave attenuator has depths from 18 to 24 feet.

 There is a hardware store within walking distance on the corner of Ash and 5th Street.

-The Parks & Recreation Department offers preschool (ages 3 and 4), afterschool (kindergarten - 5th grade), and summer programs (going into kindergarten - going into 6th grade) at the Atlantic Recreation Center, and we offer an afterschool tutoring program and summer learning program (both programs for City residents only, ages 5 - 12) at the MLK, Jr. Recreation Center on Elm Street.
+The Parks & Recreation Department offers an afterschool (kindergarten - 5th grade), and summer programs (going into kindergarten - going into 6th grade) at the Atlantic Recreation Center.

 The City Attorney's office will review the request for adherence to the PEG Channel Policy.
 Notification of approval or denial of content is usually within 2 weeks of the request.
 IT will place the content on PEG within 1 week of approval.
 Policies and Procedures